huaweicloud/terraform-provider-huaweicloud/docs/data-sources/organizations_accounts.md

 The following arguments are supported:

-* `region` - (Optional, String) Specifies the region in which to query the data source.
-  If omitted, the provider-level region will be used.

 * `parent_id` - (Optional, String) Specifies the ID of root or organizational unit.

 * `name` - (Optional, String) Specifies the name of the account.